Sunil Soma Peiris

 Pattiyage Sunil Soma Peiris (Pattiyage Sunil Soma Peiris, 13 April 1948 – 10 December 2021) (සුනිල් සෝම පීරිස්) was a Sri Lankan screenwriter, actor, editor and filmmaker in Sri Lankan cinema.
-He was a prolific director who directed the most number of films in Sri Lankan cinema with forty five commercial films in various genres.
+He was a prolific director who directed the most films in Sri Lankan cinema with forty five commercial films in various genres.

 Personal life

 He was born on 13 April 1948 in Maharagama, Ceylon, as the second child of the family with eight siblings.
 His father Salaman Peiris, was a businessman and mother was a housewife.
 He completed education from Buwanekaba Maha Vidyalaya, Maharagama.
-His school contemporaries are Nuwan Gunawardena, Amarasiri Peiris and Kandupola Kumaratunga.
+His school contemporaries are Nuwan Gunawardana, Amarasiri Peiris and Kandupola Kumaratunga.

 In 1971, he married his longtime partner, Malani Ayesha Perera.
 The couple has two sons: Rohana Prema Kumara, Sudesh Wasantha and one daughter, Vasanthika Piyanga Kumuduni.
 Vasanthika's son Keshan Prasanna is a popular musician.
 His son Sudesh Wasantha Pieris is also a filmmaker, actor and playback singer of Sinhala cinema.
 Sudesh's daughter Chamathka is a songstress and playback singer.